moaazsidat/react-native-qrcode-scanner/README.md

 Looking for active contributors.
 See [Contribution guide](https://github.com/moaazsidat/react-native-qrcode-scanner/blob/master/CONTRIBUTION.md) for more details.

-Please note: Most of the support on debugging new issues, especially with Android, relies on the open source community.
-The project is on the look out for active contributors who want to maintain this library more rigorously.
+_**Please note**: Most of the support on debugging new issues, especially with Android, relies on the open source community.
+The project is on the look out for active contributors who want to maintain this library more rigorously._

 ## Getting started